Students will have the opportunities to:

-Practical Content: Students study a variety of styles of dance in depth, from which 3 practical assessments count towards their final grades.
+Students study a variety of styles of dance in depth, from which three practical assessments count towards their final grades.
+Practical work is undertaken during every lesson.

-Additionally, students must learn to observe, analyse, and evaluate their own and other students’ performance and offer advice for them to improve their skills.
+Additionally, students must learn to observe, analyse, and evaluate their own and other students’ performances and offer advice for them to improve their skills.

 Exams and Assessment